lunarjournal/gsctool/README.md

 [`https://journal.lunar.sh/2023/gsctool.html`](https://journal.lunar.sh/2023/gsctool.html)

-To load the demo `GSC` plugin copy `gsctool` to the game's root directory.
+To load the demo `GSC` plugin, copy `gsctool` to the game's root directory.

 This demo will give you a `raygun` on spawn in `SP` zombie mode.